nouha57/LFCS/LFCS/schedule_tasks.md

 </pre>

 # AT
+used to execute jobs/tasks only once
 <pre>
 at 15:00 /<full path to cmd>
 at  'August 20 2022'
 at   'now + 30 minutes'

+# to see the pending jobs
+at -l
+sudo atq  # to see pending jobs for all users

+# to remove a scheduled job
+atrm 'nb of the job'   # we use $atq to identify the nb of the job

+# to restrict users who can use at command, we edit these 2 files
+/etc/at.deny
+/etc/at.allow

 </pre>

 ### to force anacron to run all jobs: